Barentu, Eritrea

 Barentu (ባረንቱ) is a town in north-western Eritrea, lying south of Agordat, and is the capital of Gash-Barka Region.
-The town is integrated with different types of tribes: Kunama, Nara, Tigre and Tigrinya being the most dominant.
+The town population comprises various tribes, Kunama, Nara, Tigre and Tigrinya being the most dominant.

 History

 The town of Barentu was founded by the Italians in the 1890s to serve as the administrative center of the region.
-After the Ethiopian annexation, Barentu became the capital of the Gash-Setit province, an historical and administrative region in western Eritrea, named after the Gash and Setit (Tekezé) rivers.
+After the Ethiopian annexation, Barentu became the capital of the Gash-Setit province, a historical and administrative region in western Eritrea, named after the Gash and Setit (Tekezé) rivers.

 The town has typically been a center of mining and agricultural activities for the area.
 During the Eritrean War of Independence the town was besieged.
-In 2000, during the Eritrean-Ethiopian War, the then flourishing town suffered major damage as it was plundered by the Ethiopian Army.
+In 2000, during the Eritrean-Ethiopian War, the then flourishing town suffered extensive damage as it was plundered by the Ethiopian Army.
 Since the end of the war, the town has expanded rapidly in the last decade.
 This rapid expansion is also partly attributed to the Eritrean returnees from Sudan who established their home in the town after years of migration spent in Sudan.